-Mean integrated estradiol levels are around 100 pg/mL in premenopausal women and around 25 pg/mL in men.
-The 95% range for mean estradiol levels in women is around 50 to 200 pg/mL or so (e.g., Wiki-Graph; Wiki-Graph).
+Mean integrated estradiol levels are around 100 pg/mL (367 pmol/L) in premenopausal women and around 25 pg/mL (92 pmol/L) in men.
+The 95% range for mean estradiol levels in women is around 50 to 250 pg/mL (180–918 pmol/L) (e.g., Graph; Graph).
+The average production of estradiol by the ovaries in premenopausal women is about 6 mg over the course of one menstrual cycle (i.e., one month) (Rosenfield et al., 2008).
+This corresponds to a mean rate of about 200 μg/day.
 Estradiol levels increase slowly during normal female puberty, when breast development and feminization take place.
-Mean estradiol levels during the different stages of female puberty are quite low, less than about 50 to 60 pg/mL until late puberty (Aly W., 2020).
+Mean estradiol levels during the different stages of female puberty are quite low, less than about 50 to 60 pg/mL (180–220 pmol/L) until late puberty (Aly W., 2020).

-Mean testosterone levels are around 30 ng/dL in women and 600 ng/dL in men.
+Mean testosterone levels are around 30 ng/dL (1.0 nmol/L) in women and 600 ng/dL (21 nmol/L) in men.
 Based on these values, testosterone levels are on average about 20-fold higher in men than in women.
-In men who have undergone gonadectomy (castration/gonadal removal), testosterone levels are similar to those in women (<50 ng/dL) (Nishiyama, 2014; Itty & Getzenberg, 2020).
-The average levels of testosterone in women with symptoms of androgen excess (e.g., excessive facial/body hair growth) due to polycystic ovary syndrome (PCOS) are about 60 ng/dL (Steinberger et al., 1998).
-Hence, even testosterone levels that are marginally elevated relative to normal female levels may produce undesirable androgenic effects.
+In men who have undergone gonadectomy (castration/gonadal removal), testosterone levels are similar to those in women (<50 ng/dL [1.7 nmol/L]) (Nishiyama, 2014; Itty & Getzenberg, 2020).
+The average levels of testosterone in women with symptoms of androgen excess (e.g., excessive facial/body hair growth) due to polycystic ovary syndrome (PCOS) are about 60 ng/dL (2.1 nmol/L) (Steinberger et al., 1998).
+Hence, it appears that even testosterone levels that are marginally elevated relative to normal female levels may produce undesirable androgenic effects.

 The goal of hormone therapy for transfeminine people, otherwise known as male-to-female (MtF) hormone replacement therapy (HRT) or feminizing hormone therapy (FHT), is to produce feminization and demasculinization of the body as well as alleviation of gender dysphoria.
 Medication therapy with sex hormones and other sex-hormonal medications is used to mediate these changes.
 Transfeminine people are given estrogens, progestogens, and antiandrogens (AAs) to supersede gonadal sex hormone production and shift the hormonal profile from male-typical to female-typical.

 Transfeminine hormone therapy aims to achieve estradiol and testosterone levels within the normal female range.
-Commonly recommended ranges in the literature are 100 to 200 pg/mL for estradiol levels and less than 50 ng/dL for testosterone levels (Wiki-Table).
-However, higher estradiol levels of 200 pg/mL and above can be useful in transfeminine hormone therapy to help suppress testosterone levels.
+Commonly recommended ranges for transfeminine people in the literature are 100 to 200 pg/mL (367–734 pmol/L) for estradiol levels and less than 50 ng/dL (1.7 nmol/L) for testosterone levels (Table).
+However, higher estradiol levels of 200 pg/mL (734 pmol/L) and above can be useful in transfeminine hormone therapy to help suppress testosterone levels.
+Lower estradiol levels (≤50–60 pg/mL [≤180–220 pmol/L]) are recommended and are more appropriate for pubertal and adolescent transfeminine individuals.
 Sex hormone levels in the blood can be measured with blood tests.
-This is useful in transfeminine hormone therapy to ensure that the hormonal profile has been satisfactorily altered in line with therapeutic goals, specifically hormone levels that are within female ranges.
+This is useful in transfeminine people to ensure that the hormonal profile has been satisfactorily altered in line with therapeutic goals, specifically that hormone levels are within female ranges.

-At sufficiently high exposure, estrogens and androgens are able to completely suppress gonadal sex hormone production while progestogens by themselves are able to partially but substantially suppress gonadal sex hormone production.
-More specifically, studies in cisgender men and transfeminine people have found that estradiol levels of around 200 pg/mL generally suppress testosterone levels by about 90% (to around 50 ng/dL), while estradiol levels of about 500 pg/mL suppress testosterone levels by about 95% on average (to around 20–30 ng/dL) (Wiki; Wiki-Graphs).
-Estradiol levels of below 200 pg/mL also suppress testosterone levels, although to a reduced extent (Aly W., 2019; Aly W., 2019; Aly W., 2020).
-Progestogens on their own are able to maximally suppress testosterone levels by about 50 to 70% (to around 150–300 ng/dL on average) (Aly W., 2019; Wiki).
-In combination with even small amounts of estrogen however, there is synergism in antigonadotropic effect and the suppression of testosterone levels with maximally effective doses of progestogens increases to about 95% (to around 20–30 ng/dL) (Aly W., 2019).
-Hence, the combination of an estrogen and a progestogen can be used to achieve maximal suppression of testosterone levels at lower doses than would be necessary if an estrogen or progestogen were used alone.
+At sufficiently high exposure, estrogens and androgens are able to completely suppress gonadal sex hormone production, while progestogens by themselves are able to partially but substantially suppress gonadal sex hormone production.
+More specifically, studies in cisgender men and transfeminine people have found that estradiol levels of around 200 pg/mL (734 pmol/L) generally suppress testosterone levels by about 90% (to ~50 ng/dL [1.7 nmol/L]), while estradiol levels of around 500 pg/mL (1,840 pmol/L) suppress testosterone levels by about 95% on average (to ~20–30 ng/dL [0.7–1.0 nmol/L]) (Wiki; Graphs).
+Estradiol levels of below 200 pg/mL (734 pmol/L) also suppress testosterone levels, although to a reduced extent (Aly W., 2019; Aly W., 2019; Aly W., 2020).
+Progestogens on their own are able to maximally suppress testosterone levels by about 50 to 70% (to ~150–300 ng/dL [5.2–10.4 nmol/L] on average) (Aly W., 2019; Wiki).
+In combination with even small amounts of estrogen however, there is synergism in antigonadotropic effect, and the suppression of testosterone levels with maximally effective doses of progestogens increases to about 95% (to ~20–30 ng/dL [0.7–1.0 nmol/L]) (Aly W., 2019).
+Hence, the combination of an estrogen and a progestogen can be used to achieve maximal testosterone suppression at lower doses than would be necessary if an estrogen or progestogen were used alone.

 The antigonadotropic effects of estrogens and progestogens are taken advantage of in transfeminine hormone therapy to suppress gonadal testosterone production and attain testosterone levels that are more consistent with those in cisgender women.
 It should be noted that the preceding numbers on testosterone suppression with estrogens and progestogens are averages and there is significant variation between individuals in terms of testosterone suppression.
 In other words, some may need more or less in terms of hormonal dosages to achieve the same decrease in testosterone levels.

-During normal puberty in both males and females, sex hormone exposure increases slowly over a period of several years (Aly W., 2020) and sexual maturation occurs gradually.
-In non-adolescent transgender people, adult or higher amounts of hormones are generally administered right away and this can result in changes in secondary sex characteristics happening much more quickly.
-The table below is reproduced from literature sources with slight modification and is commonly cited as a timeline for the effects of hormone therapy in transfeminine people (Wiki-Table).
+During normal puberty in both males and females, sex hormone exposure increases slowly over a period of several years (Aly W., 2020).
+In relation to this, sexual maturation occurs gradually during normal puberty.
+In non-adolescent transgender people, adult or higher amounts of hormones are generally administered right away and this can result in changes in secondary sex characteristics happening more quickly.
+The table below is reproduced from literature sources with slight modification and is commonly cited as a timeline for the effects of hormone therapy in transfeminine people (Table).
 It is based on a mix of clinical experience, expert opinion, and clinical studies of transfeminine people.

-Table: Effects of hormone therapy at typical doses in adult transfeminine people (Wiki-Table):
+Table 2: Effects of hormone therapy at typical doses in adult transfeminine people (Wiki):

 |Breast development||2–6 months||2–3 years||Permanent|